What does a Canvass Director do?

-We work on the campaigns and the issues that we think are the most pressing, and set up our ground operations where we think we can make the biggest difference.
-The offices that are currently running campaigns with the Human Rights Campaign are in NY, DC, FL, IL, and CA.
+We work on the campaigns that we think are the most pressing, and set up our ground operations where we think we can make the biggest difference.
+We are running campaigns in Atlanta, Chicago, Denver, New York, Miami and Washington, D.C.

 Pay and benefits

-The target annual compensation for canvass directors is $27,000-$30,500 in the first year, depending on the position.
+The target annual compensation for Canvass Directors is $27,000-$31,000 in the first year, depending on the position.
 The Fund offers a competitive benefits package.
 We also offer an excellent training program and opportunities for advancement.